 aka Horror Planet

-Judy Geeson (Sandy), Robin Clarke (Mark), Stephanie Beacham (Dr Kate Carson), Jennifer Ashley (Commander Holly La Kay), Stephen Grives (Gary), Barry Houghton (Karl), Heather Wright (Sharon), Rosalind Lloyd (Gail), Trevor Thomas (Mitch), Victoria Tennant (Barbra), David Baxt (Ricky Williams)
+Judy Geeson (Sandy), Robin Clarke (Mark), Stephanie Beacham (Dr Kate Carson), Jennifer Ashley (Commander Holly La Kay), Steven Grives (Gary), Barrie Houghton (Karl), Heather Wright (Sharon), Rosalind Lloyd (Gail), Trevor Thomas (Mitch), Victoria Tennant (Barbra), David Baxt (Ricky Williams)

 An interstellar archaeological expedition finds a warren of tombs on the planet Cephus.
 One crew-woman, Sandy, is brought back from the tombs and discovered to be two months pregnant with an alien embryo.
 The monster inside her now drives her to start killing the other crewmembers.

 Inseminoid was a low-budget British attempt to mimic the success of Alien (1979).
 It was written by Nick Maley, a makeup artist on the likes of Batman (1989) and The Mummy (1999), and his wife Gloria.
-The film was directed by Norman J. Warren, a British exploitation veteran with the genre likes of Satan’s Slave (1976), Outer Touch/Spaced Out (1978), Prey (1978), Terror (1978) and Bloody New Year/Time Warp Terror (1987).
+The film was directed by Norman J. Warren, a British exploitation veteran with the genre likes of Satan’s Slave (1976), Prey (1978), Terror (1978), Outer Touch/Spaced Out (1979) and Bloody New Year/Time Warp Terror (1987).